The call for proposals is now closed. We thank all the participants for their application.

 Arctic and Antarctic Research Institute, M.V.
 Lomonosov Northern (Arctic) Federal University, Novosibirsk State University, Trofimuk Institute of Petroleum-Gas Geology and Geophysics, Tumen, Tyumen State University, and the administration of the Yamal region.

-We are inviting student application to 2019-2020 edition of the programme, which will take place on two sites, the Molchanov expedition in the Barents Sea and the Site 501 project.
+The 2019-2020 edition of the programme, which will take place at two sites, the Molchanov expedition in the Barents Sea and the Site 501 project.

 Call for proposals

-The application consists of the following documents: motivation letter, an outline of a tentative project, CV transcripts for academic year 2018-2019.
-The applications should be submitted to our program administrator, Isabelle Hügli at email@example.com or firstname.lastname@example.org.
+The application consists of the following documents: motivation letter, an outline of a tentative project, CV transcripts of previous academic year.
+The applications should be submitted to our programme administrator, Isabelle Hügli at email@example.com or firstname.lastname@example.org.

 Credit equivalence and other practical details